Aceinna/docs_openrtk/tutorial/CAN/CAN_J1939_CAN_Messages.rst

     **Requests**

-        All requests are broadcast.
-All other nodes on the network will decode the payload and  ignore the request if it is meant for another ECU.
+        Some requests are broadcast.
+In such cases, all other nodes on the network will decode the payload and ignore the request if it is meant for another ECU.

         *Set Requests*.
 Set requests are used for other Electronic Control Units (ECUs) to configure the OpenIMU300RI on the network.

         *Get Requests*.
 Get requests are provided to allow other ECUs to request information from the OpenIMU300RI.
-If the intended node for the request is the OpenIMU300RI, it will build and send a response packet to the requesting node.
+If the request is for the OpenIMU300RI, it will build and send a response packet to the requesting node.

     **Data Packets**

-        Data packets are broadcast with a frequency that can be set by other ECUs using *Set Requests*.
+        Data packets are broadcast with a frequency that is internally controlled, but can be set by other ECUs using *Set Requests*.

 .. toctree::